-We gotta confess something.
-The original title of this cardamom and cashew cookies recipe is the wafty and wonderful “Clouds of Cardamom and Cashew Cookies,” which refers to how the unbaked blobs of dough appear after being carefully smashed on the baking sheet but before being baked…uh, with a smidgen of imagination, perhaps.
-Anyways, while it was the whimsical title that initially wooed us, it was the ethereal and delicate texture and sweet-but-not-too-sweet taste that truly captured our hearts.–Renee Schettler Rossi
+I have to confess something.
+The original title of this cardamom and cashew cookies recipe is the wafty and wonderful “Clouds of Cardamom and Cashew Cookies,” which refers to how the unbaked blobs of dough appear after being carefully smashed on the baking sheet but before being baked.
+While it was the whimsical title that initially wooed me, it was the ethereal and delicate texture and sweet-but-not-too-sweet taste that truly captured my heart.–Padma Lakshmi

 LC Disappearing Act Note

-- 2 sticks (8 ounces) unsalted butter, chilled and cut into large pieces
+- 2 sticks unsalted butter, chilled and cut into large pieces

 - 1/4 cup confectioners’ sugar, plus plenty more for dusting